intrepidcs/wivi-docs/docs/wireless-neovi.md

 <figure>

 ![Log In to the Wireless neoVI website](./assets/image95.png "Log In to the Wireless neoVI website")
-<figcaption>Figure 1: Log In to the Wireless neoVI website.</figcaption>
+<figcaption>Figure: Log In to the Wireless neoVI website.</figcaption>
 </figure>
 </div>